 Norte-Sur Mexican Grill offers vegan chile relleno, nachos topped with creamy vegan cheese, and plenty more: Nearly half the menu is veganized versions of classic Mexican fare.

-And newcomer Caribbean Haven offers a handful of authentic island cuisine dishes that are animal-free, such as red bean and squash stew, curries, and eggplant choka.
+Caribbean Haven offers a handful of authentic island cuisine dishes that are animal-free, such as red bean and squash stew, curries, and eggplant choka.

 If you’re an early riser, you need to check out Sticky Fingers Baking Company, where half the display case is vegan and you can get warm, gooey muffins in flavors like Chai Spice, Chocolate Chunk, and Coffee Cake.
 The bakery often rotates in new flavors, and the muffins are made in small batches and sell out quickly, so a morning drop-in is key—and definitely worth it.